wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    In the global block, scrape_interval specifies the frequency of 15s (seconds) which Prometheus scrapes targets.
 (The default for this is every 60 seconds)

+   The /targets page shows the most recent scrape error from among all targets that cannot be scraped.

    The default evaluation_interval of 15s controls how often Prometheus evaluates rule files that specify creation of new time series and generation of alerts.

    Its uniqueness is a <strong>rules engine</strong> that enables alerts by the Prometheus Alertmanager installed separately.